openstack/bifrost/playbooks/roles/bifrost-create-dib-image/README.md

 on the resulting disk image.

 dib_packages: "traceroute,python-devel"

+dib_os_release can be utilized to set the DIB_RELEASE environment variable for semi-dynamic disk image creation by a user or the test script.
+By default, it is not set, but an example if dib_os_element is set to ``debian``, then a user could choose the ``jessie`` release.

+dib_os_release: jessie

 All the other command-line options to disk-image-create or ramdisk-image-create can be used by the role.
 The following is a list